 - Let the cloves cool until you can handle them safely, then cut the ends off and remove the peel.

-- Combine all ingredients and puree until as smooth as you prefer.
+- Combine all ingredients and puree in a food processor or using a hand blender until as smooth as you prefer.

 - Adjust seasoning as desired.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.